NavneetKanna/blog/_posts/2024-02-22-dlgrad-Behind-the-scenes.md

 dlgrad is an autograd engine with PyTorch like api that I had built about an year ago (2022), insipired by andreaj karapthy's micrograd and geogre hotz's tinygrad.
 With dlgrad, you can train MLP's and CNN's, which I was proud to tell.
 However, upon closer inspection (in 2023), I realized that the design of the project was flawed, and since I didn't have access to a GPU back then, it was designed solely for CPU usage.
 Additionally, even though I had implemented all the algorithms from scratch, the entire project relied on NumPy for everything.

-Now, after purchasing an M2 Air with access to a GPU and gaining an intermediate understanding of [Metal Shading Language (MSL)](/_posts/2024-01-30-Understanding-Metal-and-MSL.md), I am ready to rewrite this beautiful project from the ground up.
+Now, after purchasing a M2 Air with access to a GPU and gaining an intermediate understanding of [Metal Shading Language (MSL)](/_posts/2024-01-30-Understanding-Metal-and-MSL.md), I am ready to rewrite this beautiful project from the ground up.
 This time, I aim to eliminate the usage of NumPy, implement support for Metal (and CUDA in the future), and improve the overall structure of the project.

 So, lets begin!